 The source for the record.
 This can be a code which is assigned to a source name in an external lookup table, or a string directly naming the source system.

 Create a new dbt model as before.
 We'll call this one

-To create a link model, we simply copy and paste the above template into a model named after the link we are creating. dbtvault will generate a link using metadata provided in the next steps.
+To create a Link model, we simply copy and paste the above template into a model named after the Link we are creating. dbtvault will generate a Link using metadata provided in the next steps.

-Links should use the incremental materialization, as we load and add new records to the existing data set.
+incremental, as we load and add new records to the existing data set.

 Adding the metadata¶

 Let's look at the metadata we need to provide to the link macro.

 We provide the column names which we would like to select from the staging area (

 Using our knowledge of what columns we need in our